vishwasvogga/speechtotext_node/README.md

 # speechtotext_node
 Continuous text to speech recognition backend in node js.

+A) Node 14 is needed

 1) Create account in WIT.AI and train your model

 2) Add the env file in root (.env)